maxim-moellhoff/gen_design_sheet_metal/README.md

 # How to install it

+0. Optional: Activate virtual environment with "source venv/bin/activate"
 1. Install dependencies
-2. pip install -e .
+2. run "pip install -e ."

 # How to use it